An Open Source Data Contamination Report for Large Language Models: Discussion

 \subsection{Comparison to Llama's Original Contamination Report}

 The data contamination analysis in the original Llama-2 paper is quite incomplete, presenting results for only Hellaswag and MMLU benchmarks.
-However, we can still compare our contamination results to theirs for these two datasets.
-For Hellaswag, we detected a similar percentage of contamination (8.3\%) to what was reported in Llama-2 (848 out of 10042 examples, 8.4\%).
-For MMLU, we identified a lower ratio of data contamination, with 8.7\% flagged as contaminated versus 11\% marked as contaminated in the original Llama-2 paper. \citet{touvron2023llama2} showed Llama-2 70B's performance gain on HellaSwag from \textit{dirty} to \textit{not dirty}\footnote{This \textit{not dirty} set here is not the same as our clean set.
+However, we can still compare our contamination analysis results to theirs for these two datasets.
+As explained in \S\ref{impact}, we use a search window of 2017-2020 for Llama-1,2 series model.
+In Hellaswag, we detected a similar percentage of contamination (8.3\%) to what was reported in Llama-2 (848 out of 10042 examples, 8.4\%).
+For MMLU, we identified a slightly lower ratio of data contamination, with 8.7\% flagged as contaminated versus 11\% marked as contaminated in the original Llama-2 paper. \citet{touvron2023llama2} showed Llama-2 70B's performance gain on HellaSwag from \textit{dirty} to \textit{not dirty}\footnote{This \textit{not dirty} set here is not the same as our clean set.
 See their paper for more details.} data was .0742, while our method demonstrated advantages of .0726 for \textit{input-and-label} contamination and .0622 for all contamination types.
-On MMLU, \citet{touvron2023llama2} only observed a performance boost from contamination on MMLU-Humanities, where Llama-2 70B had a gain (\textit{dirty} to \textit{not dirty}) of .0787 overall.
-In contrast, our method showed smaller advantages of .0330 for \textit{input-and-label} contamination and -.0096 for \textit{input-only} contamination.
+On MMLU, \citet{touvron2023llama2} only observed a performance boost from contamination on MMLU-Humanities, where Llama-2 70B had a gain (\textit{dirty} to \textit{not dirty}) of .0980 on MMLU-Humanities.
+In contrast, our method showed a slightly lower increase of .0845 on MMLU-Humanities (shown in Table \ref{tab:mmlu_details}).
+Overall, our results align well with Llama-2's original contamination reports, demonstrating the effectiveness of our methodology.